atgu/ukbb_pan_ancestry/website/docs/study-design.md

 :::note

-## Are participants from beyond the UK?

-Have you used data from countries other than the UK?
+## Have you used data from countries other than the UK?

 :::note
 No, all participants lived in the UK at the time that the data were collected.
 :::note

 Because all of our data come from the UK Biobank and we did not collect additional data as part of this project, all individuals must have lived in the UK during the UK Biobank recruitment phase.
-(See “[How were participants recruited?](#how-were-participants-recruited)”) However, the data do include individuals who were born outside of the UK but were recruited to be part of the UK Biobank sample after having moved to the UK.
+(See “[How were participants recruited?](study-design#how-were-participants-recruited)”) However, the data do include individuals who were born outside of the UK but were recruited to be part of the UK Biobank sample after having moved to the UK.
 Since there are important differences in genetic diversity between the UK, the US, and other countries, we hope that resources comparable to this one will be produced as large new datasets become available in the future.

 ## How were participants recruited?